-A year before The Rocky Horror Picture Show emerged on cinema screens, Brian De Palma helped bring the horror musical to the screen.
+A year before The Rocky Horror Picture Show emerged on cinema screens, Brian De Palma helped bring the horror musical to life.
 Not that this film is better than that, of course, but the horror musical is a large and widely unnoticed corner of the genre and De Palma’s Phantom of the Paradise is one of the foundations of it.
 It’s an update on The Phantom of the Opera, albeit a very different one.
 The movie was not in any way a hit when it was originally released.
 In fact, it’s reception was pretty terrible.
 But over time it began to develop a cult following until it was finally seen as a work of art.
 This is a vaguely supernatural retelling of Phantom of the Opera driven mostly by style, which there is an abundance of with De Palma at the helm.

 Deranged: Confessions of a Necrophile